IN THIS SECTION:

 A Will lets you get the most money and property where it is intended.
 For example, you can:

-- Make charitable gifts, tax deductible to your estate.
+- Make charitable gifts, tax deductible to your estate if they are done correctly.

 - Create trusts for spouse or underage kids.